srinathvrao/srinathvrao/README.md

 ### Hi there

 I'm Srinath.
-I like working on projects in Machine Learning and Computer Vision.
+I'm a Master's Student, studying Computer Science at Arizona State University, in Tempe.
+My research interests lie in the intersection of Computer Vision and Robotics.
+I hope to work on a thesis in the same field during my Master's program.

 #### My Experience